torproject/stem/docs/faq.rst

 .. _are_there_any_other_controller_libraries:

-Are There Any Other Controller Libraries?
+Are there any other controller libraries?
 -----------------------------------------

 Yup.
 The most mature controller libraries are written in python, but there's a few options in other languages as well.
 By far the most mature alternative to Stem are `Txtorcon <https://txtorcon.readthedocs.org/>`_ and `TorCtl <https://gitweb.torproject.org/pytorctl.git>`_.